ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 **Recall**: A measure of how well a model is of finding all positive (epileptic) cases (correct positive predictions/all positive cases).
 In our case, recall measures how many actually epileptic cases the model can diagnose as epileptic.

+To us, recall is the most important metric, since undiagnosed and therefore untreated epilepsy can be very dangerous, sometimes even leading to death.

 | <div style="text-align: center">Model</div> | <div style="text-align: center; width:100px">Logistic Regression</div> | <div style="text-align: center; width:100px">K-NN</div> | <div style="text-align: center; width:100px">Model 3</div> |
 |:--------:|:-------:|:-------:|:-------:|
 | Accuracy  |   0.82    |   0.83    |    0.75   |